engr101staff/engr101matlab/_sources/vectors_and_matrices/content/creating_matrices.in.rst

 .. admonition:: Video Recap

   A matrix is also created with the square brackets :code:`[]`.
-Rows are separated with a semicolon :code:`;` (or a newline) and each element in a row is separated with commas or spaces, just like a vector.
+Rows are separated with a semicolon :code:`;` or a newline, and each element in a row is separated with commas or spaces, just like a vector.

 Here's some MatCrab examples that showcase what we saw in the video.